Boat trip in Montenegro

 The main types of trails are as follows:

 • Exploration tours.
-They allow you to admire the area and listen to an interesting program; Fishing.
-Fishing in the sea has its own characteristics, it is suggested to test its strength in the open sea and in the bays;
+They allow you to admire the area and listen to an interesting program, Fishing.
+Fishing in the sea has its unique characteristics; it is recommended to test its strength in both the open sea and in bays.

 • Fishpik.
-Combines boat trips and delicious fish dishes, carried out on equipped boats; Glassbot or submarine.
-Walk in a small boat or an underwater excursion by day and by night.
+Combines boat trips and delicious fish dishes, carried out on equipped boats, such as a Glassbot or a submarine.
+Walk in a small boat or on an underwater excursion by day and by night.
 Backlighting at night with spotlights;

 • Underwater boating and kayaking.
-By kayak you can explore quiet areas: Bays along the coast, fjords and caves, and Lake Skadar with its floating water lilies can be used as a swimming option.
+By kayak, you can explore quiet areas, including bays along the coast, fjords, and caves.
+Additionally, Lake Skadar, with its floating water lilies, can be used as a swimming option.
 Other lakes, a reservoir, and rivers are also suitable.

 • Kotor, the Bay of Kotor.
-The bay is very narrow, about 300 meters, and it is surrounded by high mountains.
-The town itself is very interesting as it is interspersed with columns, Venetian palaces, medieval buildings, and old squares lined with modern shops, cafés, and bakeries.
+The bay is very narrow, approximately 300 meters in width, and high mountains surround it.
+The town itself is fascinating as it is interspersed with columns, Venetian palaces, medieval buildings, and old squares lined with modern shops, cafés, and bakeries.

 • Herceg Novi, the fortress island of Mamula.
-Near Herceg Novi is a small island almost entirely occupied by the fortress.
-The building dates from the 19th century rises 16 meters in height and has a diameter of 200 meters.
-It is completely surrounded by the sea, and from the top, there is an excellent view of the sea and the land.
+Near Herceg Novi is a small island that is almost entirely occupied by a fortress.
+The building dates back to the 19th century, stands 16 meters in height, and has a diameter of 200 meters.
+The sea surrounds it, and from the top, there is an excellent view of the sea and the land.
 One side of the island consists of rocks, the other is covered with aloes, cacti, and shrubs.
-There is a viewing platform that can be accessed via a suspension bridge.
+A viewing platform can be accessed via a suspension bridge.
 Herceg Novi itself is a quiet resort surrounded by green spaces.

 • The Blue Grotto.
 The size of the caves allows you to swim in by boat, an area of about 300 m².
-In fine weather, you can see the refraction of the sun's rays, which create a spectacular blue color.
-The cave looks attractive and remains clean, so tourists are often offered a swim.
+In fine weather, you can see the refraction of the sun's rays, which creates a spectacular blue colour.
+The cave looks attractive and remains clean, so tourists are often encouraged to take a swim.

-• Petrovac, two islands Katich and Saint Week.
-There are many islands in the country, the islands of Katic and Holy Week are in the bay of Petrovac.
+• Petrovac, two islands, Katich and Saint Week.
+There are many islands in the country; the islands of Katic and Holy Week are in the bay of Petrovac.
 Some experienced swimmers get there by sea, while others can rent a boat, such as a catamaran.
 You can visit them by reaching the outskirts of the village.
-The islands are rocky and do not offer recreational facilities with accommodation, there is a small church on the island of Holy Week.
-The islands are attractive with beautiful views and the ability to take memorable photos.
+The islands are rocky and do not offer recreational facilities with accommodations; there is a small church on the island, which is visited during Holy Week.
+The islands are attractive, offering beautiful views and providing the perfect opportunity to take memorable photos.

 • Barska Riviera, the royal beach.
-The place is clean and picturesque and offers the opportunity to relax in solitude.
-The coastline stretches for 46 km and has a rugged topography
+The place is clean and picturesque, offering the opportunity to relax in solitude.
+The coastline stretches for 46 km and has a rugged topography.